-The above new standards and amendments to existing standards are not expected to have a material impact on the Group in the current or future reporting periods and on foreseeable future transactions.
+The above new standards and amendments to existing standards are not expected to have a material impact on the consolidated financial statements of the Group in the current or future reporting periods and on foreseeable future transactions.
 The Group intends to adopt the above new standards and amendments to existing standards when they become effective.